 Wild and cultivated blazei mushrooms have also been used extensively in Northeast America, where they are sometimes called "almond mushroom."
 In Brazil the fungi goes by the name "cogumelo do sol" or "mushroom of the sun", in Japan as "himematsutake" and in China as ji song rong.
-It is additionally referred to as "royal sun" agaricus in many other parts of the world.
+It is also traditionally referred to as "royal sun agaricus."

-Agaricus blazei is an orange-brown gilled fungus from the family Agaricaceae.
+Agaricus blazei is an gilled fungus from the family Agaricaceae.
 It is related to the most widely grown and consumed mushroom, the white button Agaricus bisporus variety, also known as cremini or portobella mushroom in its more mature forms.
-Aside from this strains ability to inhibit aromatase, it is largely void of medicinal properties and has been reported to have a different composition of polysaccharides which include mainly mannogalactans as opposed to beta-glucans.
+Aside from the white button's ability to inhibit aromatase, it is largely void of medicinal properties as it has been reported to have a different composition of polysaccharides which mainly include mannogalactans as opposed to beta-glucans.

 For the most part, the general consensus is that the species Agaricus subrufescens, Agaricus brasiliensis and Agaricus rufotegulis are all genetically similar fungal strains that were at some point misidentified as the species Agaricus blazei, but still go by this name.
 Although the name Agaricus blazei is commonly used to describe all three nearly identical mushroom species, its official taxonomy is an entirely different common edible woodland variety that is far less medicinal.